ENOT-AutoDL/latency-server-nvidia-jetson-agx-orin-devkit/README.md

 The measurement script uses `1.5` as a default threshold on `reference size / current engine size` value.
 New engines will be generated until `reference size / current engine size` becomes higher than the threshold.
 This value can be changed using `--threshold` option.
-If you want to know the actual size ration, use `--verbosity-level=1`.
+If you want to know the actual size ratio, use `--verbosity-level=1`.